 During the late 1700s, Randolph was a supply point for George Washington’s Continental Army during their winter in nearby Jockey Hollow.
 Local legend says Washington came up with Mount Freedom’s name after horseback rides from Morristown to the top of the mountain, where he would contemplate his next war strategies.

+Remember Dirty Dancing?
+This old-time resort feel was what Randolph was like back in the day.
 Throughout the 1930s and 40s, Randolph’s reputation for healthy water, natural beauty and clean air attracted vacationers from New York City.
-During that era, 11 hotel resorts, 45 bungalow colonies, and summer camp and swim clubs — many converted from old farms — were built.
+During that era, 11 hotel resorts, 45 bungalow colonies, and summer camp and swim clubs — many converted from old farms —were built.
 Hotel performers included Frank Sinatra, Henny Youngman, Phil Silver and, yes, my grandmother, Esta Saltzman.
 She came here to perform at the old Saltz Hotel, on the corner of Sussex Turnpike and West Hanover Avenue, having no idea that one day her son would move to this very town to live for nearly four decades.

 I became fascinated with these old relics of the past as a kid when I was just exploring the woods with friends.
 Now abandoned and mostly demolished, I happened to come upon them one day without even knowing what they were.
 I remember seeing old dilapidated bungalows and an old resort swimming pool formerly filled with happy, splashing vacationers, now filled with tires and junk.
 Two of the largest resort hotels, Saltz’s and Ackerman’s, survived into the 1970s.

 Today, Randolph’s 24 historic landmarks range from the centuries-old Liberty Tree to the Friends Meeting House founded by Quakers in 1758, to the circa 1924 Millbrook School, which is now used as office space.